 The garland of severed heads represents the sounds of the alphabet (or the 50 sanskrit letters) and symbolizes Kali as the underlying essence of reality as manifest in sound, particularly the primordial sound, om.
 From the various sound seeds, all creation proceeds, and Kali is identified with this underlying power.
 Her girdle of severed arms represents the destruction of devotee’s karma.
 The arms symbolize deeds, actions – karma – and the binding effects of this karma have been overcome, severed, by Kali devotion.
 She has blessed the devotee by cutting him free from karma.

-Demanding ultimate knowledge, her worshipers seek to heroically and boldly confront the darkness, their shadow, eyes open, fearless.
+Demanding ultimate knowledge, her worshipers seek to heroically and boldly confront their darkness, their shadow, with eyes open.
+Fearless.